EdwardSchaefer/Neighborhood-Map/README.md

 	6/5/2017:
 		*Added code to determine if the mural has an associated image, and if not, don't add broken img tag to the infoWindow

+	6/7/2017:
+		*Added a dataFilter function to ajax request which sets undefined attribute/value pairs to an empty string